 Let intent signals and buying behavior guide your mix.
 High engagement but low conversion means strengthen lead gen. Low overall engagement means prioritize demand gen.

-How do demand and lead generation campaigns play out in practice?
+How do demand and lead generation campaigns play out?
 The right demand generation channels and demand generation examples depend on your funnel stage and buyer readiness.

 Demand generation campaigns build brand awareness and category positioning through ungated, freely accessible content.